Nicolas-Hermet/Cardiologs_BackEnd/README.md

 ### ...play with the app ?

-You should have redirected to `http://localhost:4567/delineation/new`.
+You should have been redirected to `http://localhost:4567/delineation/new`.
 In the page a `Choose file` button should be present.
 It'll allow you to choose a CSV file from your personnal data.
-You can use the file in the Challenge description part.
+You can use the file in the Challenge description part above.
+You can indicate what is the recording time of your CSV.
+Supported format is "yyyy-mm-ddThh:mm" only.
 Pressing `Upload` will execute the delineation on your data and display the results on the same page.

 ## Notes on my solutions